 No personal attacks.
 Differences of opinion are par for the course and healthy debate is encouraged.
-However, comments that go beyond disagreement with another’s viewpoint, or with our reporting, to include personal attacks, will be removed.
+However, comments that go beyond disagreement with another’s viewpoint, or with our reporting, to include personal attacks or unsubstantiated accusations, will be removed.
 Comments that are potentially defamatory or libelous of another person will also be removed.

 No posting of commercial or obscene material.
 Do not post material that solicits for funds, goods, or services, or is obscene or pornographic.
 Do not post links to such material.